Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Time-Dependent Self-Consistent Harmonic Approximation

-In the previous section, we showed that infinite steady states exist.
-The steady-state solutions are equal to the product of equilibrium noninteracting quantum Harmonic oscillators, where each normal mode has a thermal occupation number $n_\mu$ with a temperature that depends on the mode.
+This is quite intuitive, as discussed in \secname~\ref{sec:gaussian}, these variables are related to the instantaneous average momentum and chirp.
+The steady state solution obtained is not the equilibrium SSCHA result (see \appendixname~\ref{app:steady:state}).
+In particular, the steady-state solutions are equal to the product of equilibrium noninteracting quantum Harmonic oscillators, where each normal mode has a thermal occupation number $n_\mu$ with a temperature that depends on the mode.
 This is not, indeed, the equilibrium solution of the SCHA, which requires all normal modes populated by the same temperature.
 However, not all steady-states are equilibrium solutions: if we prepare the system in a mixture of state with eigenstates of the Hamiltonian, the exact time-dependent density matrix is stationary even if the occupation probabilities are not the Boltzmann factors.

 The system reaches equilibrium if we introduce an interaction with an external bath (or a dephasing mechanism).
 In an isolated system, the equilibrium solution is the one that maximizes the entropy among all possible steady states at fixed energy.
 Maximizing the entropy fixing the energy is equivalent in minimizing the Helmholtz free energy.
 This is the starting point for the static SCHA.
 In \appendixname~\ref{app:equilibrium} we prove that this condition correspond imposing an uniform $\beta$ on each mode.